Detailed guides to painful problems, treatments & moresitemap

 • Boot-nail-guy is the best example of these kinds of examples: a case study of a fellow who experienced great pain because he thought a nail had gone through his foot, but in fact it had gone through his toes.
 But we simply don’t know enough about exactly what happened.
 I’ve written in detail about Boot Nail Guy.

 • Phantom limb pain seems like an example of pain that exists entirely in the mind, since the hurting tissue no longer exists.
 Except that it does: it’s the severed nerve endings in the stump that generate the nociception, and the brain just can’t work out where the signal is coming from.
-It’s clearly just an example of misperception of the location of the arm, and not pain without any nociception at all.4
+It’s clearly just an example of misperception of the location of the arm, and not pain without any nociception at all.6

 • Central post-stroke pain is a promising candidate for pain that unambiguously comes from a “bad brain,” and definitely not peripheral nociception.
 So it partially and vividly meets some of the criteria for psychosomatic pain, and it can be considered “hallucinatory.”
 But that’s the brain, not the mind: pain that arises from brain damage (central neuropathy), and not psychology.
-So … still not “psychosomatic.”5
+So … still not “psychosomatic.”7

 • The functional neurological disorders — people who suffer blindness, paralysis, or seizures — are one of the most vivid demonstrations of the power of the mind, but it’s also not a direct analogy: they don’t involve novel perceptions.
+More below.

 • Hallucination happens, and this has led some people to suggest that if you can perceive other things without stimulus, you can probably hallucinate pain too.
 This is quite compelling on its face, but the deal-breaker is that other kinds of hallucination always have a biological cause: either pathology or drugs.
 People perceive things that aren’t there when their brain is impaired or altered… not because of their psychology.
+Hallucinations are a reason to consider looking for the phenomenon of hallucinated pain, not evidence that it exists, and there is no clear evidence that people can "hallucinate" pain, even in conditions which have been highly optimized in various ways to achieve exactly that effect.
+Even if pain can be hallucinated like other kinds of sensation, it would likely be just as exotically rare, and probably not clinically relevant to the vast majority of pain patients.

 • Electromagnetic sensitivity is a real illness in which people report pain in response to something that cannot actually harm them, which might mean that their pain is psychosomatic.
 However, it might also mean that they all just have an undiagnosed pathology (e.g. fibromyalgia), and the EMS thing is just a hypothesis they’ve embraced to explain it.
 Once that hypothesis is embraced, the obsessiveness and paranoia about EMF very naturally follows — but it gets them labelled as mentally ill.